pulumi/docs/quickstart/gcp/tutorial-gke.md

 1. Set the required GCP configuration variables:

+    This sets the GCP project and zone for our GKE cluster.

     ```bash
     $ pulumi config set gcp:project <your-gcp-project-here>
     $ pulumi config set gcp:zone us-west1-a     // any valid GCP Zone here
     ```

 1. Create a new file named `config.ts`, and insert the following content:

+    This sets some configuration options and default values for our GKE cluster.

     ```typescript
     import * as pulumi from "@pulumi/pulumi";